alan-turing-institute/rds-course/_sources/modules/m2/2-01-02-LegalityAndEthics.md

 ### Algorithmic Fairness: A Trade-off

-Many works exist in the area of algorithmic fairness, and it is a topic worthy of greater discussion outside of the boundary of this course.
+Many works exist in the area of algorithmic fairness, and it is a topic worthy of greater discussion outside the boundary of this course.
 Here, we want to briefly highlight a tension between fairness and traditional measures of performance.

 Above, we have discussed excluding variables from the data.
 When we have a modelling task, we may find that our reported accuracy is lower without our excluded variables.
 This represents a trade-off.
 We should attempt to discern the implications of the change in accuracy and potentially consider these against measures of fairness.

-But what is "fairness"?
+But what is “fairness”?
 Any answer is certainly beyond the scope of this course!
-However, a useful collection of (loose) definitions for various "fairness types" can be found in [Google's What-If Tool documentation](https://pair-code.github.io/what-if-tool/ai-fairness.html).
+However, a useful collection of (loose) definitions for various “fairness types” can be found in [Google's What-If Tool documentation](https://pair-code.github.io/what-if-tool/ai-fairness.html).

 This trade-off is also discussed in depth, with illustrative examples, in Mayson (2018).